Athletics at the 1978 Commonwealth Games – Men's decathlon

 The men's decathlon event at the 1978 Commonwealth Games was held on 7 and 8 August at the Commonwealth Stadium in Edmonton, Alberta, Canada.

 Daley Thompson won the gold medal by a whopping 844 points.
 This included winning six events including all five events on day one of the competition.
 His lowest placing for any event in this decathlon was fifth in the javelin throw.
+Thompson's 8.11m long jump would have been good enough to win the individual event at these Games.